 MS Degree Plan Worksheet - Non-Thesis Option

-Current and future Health Studies Master’s students may stay with their current degree plan or move to the six hours of course work in lieu of a thesis option.
+Current and future Health Studies Master’s students may stay with their current degree plan or move to the three hours of course work in lieu of a thesis option.

 All courses and required orientations for the degree may be taken online.
-(See the Graduate Course Rotation below for further explanation of each delivery method).
 PLEASE NOTE: Students pursuing the thesis option will need to meet with their thesis advisor on campus.
 Students pursuing the non-thesis option can complete the degree 100% online.

 For additional information on the MS graduate online program, please contact: